Michael A. Taylor Player Props: Twins vs. Orioles

-Michael A. Taylor -- with an on-base percentage of .161 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Baltimore Orioles, with Dean Kremer on the hill, on June 30 at 7:05 PM ET.
+On Saturday, Michael A. Taylor (.161 on-base percentage in past 10 games, 92 points below season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Braves.
+He had a hitless performance in his last game (0-for-2) against the Braves.

 Michael A. Taylor Game Info & Props vs. the Orioles